la2050/archive/_projects/2015/los-angeles-trade-technical-college-south-la-transit-empowerment-zone-slate-z.md

 project_areas:
   - South LA
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: colleague Organization(s) name(s): Los Angeles Trade-Technical College Organization(s) mailing address(es): "400 W. Washington Blvd.\r\nLos Angeles, CA  90015" Organization(s) website(s): 'http://slatez.org/'
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Los Angeles Trade-Technical College Organization(s) mailing address(es): "400 W. Washington Blvd.\r\nLos Angeles, CA  90015" Organization(s) website(s): 'http://slatez.org/'